 Take a stance: Never walk into a room without an opinion

-Show me the money: Your audience should arrive at the same conclusion before you speak
+Show me the money: Your audience should arrive at the same conclusion

 3. Driving digital consistency starts with reducing our digital footprint

 How would you feel if you landed on a website, and your experience was different on each webpage?
 This is something our team grappled with as our customers were having disjointed user experiences.
 Anisha Rawat, the About TELUS project manager, shared with us the project journey of building a successful and cohesive end-to-end journey for our customers.
 This led to the creation of our digital standards, the evolution of a Digital Review Board, and the start of decommissioning web pages that were not active anymore.
 To build off of this momentum, our software developer of the TELUS Design System, Laura, shared how she helped launch a centralized design system for all of TELUS.